 SA3 asks RAN2 to verify that the above requirements are met.

 During the SA3#103-e discussion, SA3 could not agree on whether these issues represent “corner” or “normal” cases.
-For that, SA3 need to receive a feedback from RAN2 on the abrupt SDT termination and scenario(s) under which it can happen.
+For that, SA3 need to receive a feedback from RAN2 on how often the scenario(s) under which second RRC Resume Request is triggered can happen.

 Q1: Under which scenarios RAN2 see abrupt SDT termination as a normal scenario?